-If you're experiencing slower than expected response times with your Internet connection, here are several tips to help improve your speed.
+Are you experiencing slower than usual internet response times?
+Here are several tips to help improve your speed.
 Following these steps in order can help you identify the problem.

 How to Improve Your Internet Speed: